Cells QPDK#

 Returns:

-A gdsfactory component with the quarter-wave resonator geometry.
+A gdsfactory component with meandering resonator geometry.

 Return type: